alrocar/opendatasets/README.md

 The project is organized in:

 - urls: Just add URLs of opendata datasets
-- datasets: The datasets themeselves
+- datasets: The datasets themselves
 - scripts: Code to download the datasets

 # How to contribute?